expeyes/expeyes-doc/README.md

 expeyes-doc
 ===========

-Documentation for expEYES and expEYES-junior
+Documentation for expEYES, expEYES-junior, brochure for ExpEYES-17.

 ## Translating the brochure for expeyes-17 ##